siran/writing/posts/_drafts/The Open Box - Why We Are Not 'In' The Universe.md

 We look at reality and we see a container.
 We imagine space as a box, time as a clock on the wall, and matter as the marbles rattling around inside.
 We assume that if you took the marbles out, the box would remain.
-We assume that to exist is to be "in" something; or that objects can be peeled of, layer after layer, until a true, unimaginable, nonsensical void remains.
+We assume that to exist is to be "in" something; or that objects can be peeled off, layer after layer, until a true, unimaginable, nonsensical void remains.

 This view is intuitive.
 It is practical for buying groceries.
 But as a